Bibio: A Mineral Love and Phantom Brickworks (2016–2018)

-Ribbons and Bib10 (2019–present)
+Ribbons and Bib10 (2019–2023)

 Bibio's ninth studio album Ribbons was released on 12 April 2019.
 The album marks a return to the lo-fi guitar oriented roots of his earlier career, such as on 2009's Vignetting the Compost, while retaining some of the funk and soul influences featured prominently on A Mineral Love.
-The album was well received by critics, accumulating an overall score of 81 out of 100 on Metacritic, indicating "universal acclaim."
+The album was well received by critics, accumulating an overall score of 81 out of 100 on Metacritic, indicating "universal acclaim".
 Canadian music publication Exclaim! stated, "With Ribbons, it is clear that Bibio is trying to take the best parts of his music over the years and bring them together into one concise, but eclectic, album, and on more than a few moments, he succeeds beautifully."

-Ten track EP Sleep on the Wing was released June 12, 2020, and was an extension of the lo-fi sound of Ribbons, featuring a variety of traditional string instruments and folk inspired songwriting.
+Ten track EP Sleep on the Wing was released June 12, 2020, and was an extension of the guitar oriented lo-fi side of Ribbons, featuring a variety of traditional string instruments and folk inspired songwriting.
 AllMusic called it "quintessentially Bibio, and spending more time with it is a joy."

-Across 2020 and 2021, Warp Records obtained the rights to Bibio's Mush Records recordings, and began reissuing Hand Cranked, Vignetting the Compost, and Ovals and Emeralds on vinyl and digital.
+In 2020, Warp Records obtained the rights to Bibio's Mush Records recordings, and began reissuing Hand Cranked, Vignetting the Compost, and Ovals and Emeralds on vinyl and digital.
 Hand Cranked was reissued digitally with five bonus tracks, including the original recording of "Cantaloup Carousel" from 1999.

 On 08 September 2022, Bibio announced his tenth studio album Bib10 would be released 21 October 2022, calling it "more of a party album" and "an ode to guitar in a very different way."
+The album continued to combine styles from across his career, and received somewhat positive reviews, hailed as "a delight of vintage guitars and old school production techniques" while another reviewer described the album as "burrowing down a not as interesting rabbit hole to search for his groove-based side."
+There were two follow-up releases in 2023 — the S.O.L.
+EP presented reworkings of the title track from Alan Braxe and Bibio himself (as Champaign Eagle and 81810), and the Sunbursting EP featured seven new songs, including a collaboration with Icelandic saxophonist Óskar Guðjónsson.

+In August 2024, a 15th anniversary edition of Ambivalence Avenue was released with three bonus tracks including "The Art of Dying", "West Park", and an extended version of "All the Flowers", all of which were recorded in 2009.

+Phantom Brickworks (LP II) and current work (2024–present)

+In November 2024, Bibio released his eleventh album Phantom Brickworks (LPII) alongside a limited photobook, a continuation of his study of abandoned locations across the Welsh countryside by way of ambient songwriting and photography.
+In an interview on the album with Inverted Audio, Wilkinson shared explicitly that "to make a Phantom Brickworks album is more like photography.
+You go out and shoot a roll of film and there might be one really good photo if you’re lucky.
+So it takes time to build up a collection of those special takes to make an album."